Star Glass Works / W. C. DePauw’s American Plate Glass Works

 Star Glass Works (or Company) was the second glass company instituted in the city of New Albany by John Baptiste Ford, a prolific businessman who was also involved in riverboat building and iron works.
 (His first glass company was the New Albany Glass Works).
 (Contrary to some published accounts in books and websites, Star Glass Company did NOT start operation in 1865.
 I have more background concerning that oft-repeated misinformation on my webpage detailing the New Albany Glass Works, which started operation in early 1867.)

-The first newspaper article I’ve found that specifically mentions Ford’s second glass works as being under construction appears in the New Albany Daily Ledger, July 8, 1869, on page 2:
+The first newspaper article I’ve found that specifically mentions Ford’s second glass works as being under construction appears in the New Albany Daily Ledger, July 8, 1869, on page two:

 “Capt.
 Ford is moving on in the work of erecting the buildings for his new Glass Works, and expects to be ready to commence operation in the fall”.